cparthiv/pendulum/README.md

 ## Description

 This project simulates a pendulum motion using Python and Pygame.
 It aims to provide a visual understanding of the physics behind pendulum motion.
+Most of this was based on a YouTube video I watched a while ago, but I also created a browser based game [here](https://www.parthiv.dev/projects/pendulum)

 ## Installation